Table of Contents

 Flying WestJet Airlines with Babies, Toddlers & Young Children

 WestJet is a Canadian airline that started out as a no-frills, low-cost alternative to Air Canada.
-Now they are Canada’s second-largest airline, with scheduled and charter air service to over 100 destinations in Canada, the United States, Europe, Mexico, Central America, and the Caribbean
+Now they are Canada’s second-largest airline, with scheduled and charter air service to over 100 destinations in Canada, the United States, Europe, Mexico, Central America, and the Caribbean.
+Recently they acquired Sunwing.

 On flights less than four hours, WestJet offers complimentary drinks and snacks.
 Alcoholic beverages are available for purchase.
 On flights that are four hours or more, WestJet offers complimentary drinks and snacks, with buy-on-board meal service in economy.
 In premium and business class, complimentary meals and alcoholic beverages are included.
 International flights on their 787s include complimentary meals in all classes.